-In response to the global Wuhan Coronavirus outbreak, DuPage Township activated its so-called ‘Plague Protocol.’
+In response to the global COVID-19 outbreak, DuPage Township activated its so-called ‘Plague Protocol.’

 “We’ve seen the movies,” said Laura, a township employee who asked that we not use her real name.
 “It starts off with locating patient zero.
 Then before you know it, the global population is almost zero.
 We’re acting now before it gets that bad.”